Listen here or scroll to read.

 The stress all that worry created stifled my personality.
 Whereas my power wheelchair with its comfy ride and ability to part a sea of people allows it to shine.
 I may not be able to run and skip, but I can do figure eights and zoom faster with the push of a button!

 I highly recommend a power wheelchair for limitations caused by chronic illness.
 There are many different brands and types of power chairs available.
-(I will have a full review of my specific power wheelchair available to read by the end of February 2021.
-There are a few more things I need to test out before publishing it.)

 Understand that very few are covered by insurance.
 So when working with your provider be sure to ask what models and companies they provide coverage for.
-Typically, the less expensive models, like easy to transport models such as mine, are not covered by insurance.
+Typically, the less expensive models, like easy-to-transport models such as mine, are not covered by insurance.
 But there are vendors who provide financing or layaway programs.

 If you are worried about what other people will think, ask yourself the following.